aridoza/foundational-java/functional-programming-lesson/02-stream-processing-and-collectors/README.md

 ## Conclusion - Review Recap
 To recap, we have learned a great deal about streams and how to manipulate them using pipelines of intermediate and terminal operations.
 After going through this module, the hope is that you now see how powerful streams and pipelines are.
 They make the code more readable.
 The biggest benefit is that it saves you from having to write a lot of boiler plate code to convert data structures.
+With that said, here are a few questions that I have for you:

+ - Let's say that you only wanted your stream to contain objects of a certain criteria, what stream operation might you use?
+ - If you have a scenario where you have to both sort and filter your stream, how would you order the pipeline to ensure that you don't do more processing than what's needed?
+ - If you wanted to partition stream data into Map where the value of the map was a list, would you use a Collectors.toMap or Collectors.groupingBy?

 ## References
 [Stackify Streams Guide](https://stackify.com/streams-guide-java-8/)